About Make Music Madison

-Each year Make Music Madison features a local visual artist who creates the look for that year’s poster, ads, and for the cover of our program printed as an Isthmus insert.
+Each year Make Music Madison features a local visual artist who creates the artwork for that year’s poster and digital advertising.

-As a performing artist he writes, records, and produces music under his own name.
-He performs regularly with his wife Mary Wallin or with full band under the name Jourdan Hines & the Dapper Whimsy.
-Their style is a fun mix of pop, folk, bluegrass or what Jourdan likes to call #feelgoodmusic.
+As a performing artist, he writes, records, and produces music under his own name.
+He performs regularly with his wife Mary Wallin or with a full band under the name Jourdan Hines & the Dapper Whimsy.
+Their style is a fun mix of pop, folk, bluegrass, or what Jourdan likes to call #feelgoodmusic.
 He’s currently recording his second solo album titled “In Between the Middle”.

 Libra Rising Art gets its name from astrology and mythology, where Libra symbolizes beauty, justice, and connection.
 Ali is a social worker and community organizer in Madison, WI, and is deeply committed to working for individual and collective healing and transformation.
 Ali uses artistic expression to digest the trauma and oppression she comes into contact with in her daily work, and metabolize these experiences into truth, beauty, and creative medicine for our hearts.

-Ali’s artwork, social justice work, and therapy practice is rooted in love, a vision for collective liberation, and a yearning for a world in which all people have the power and resources to reach their fullest human potential; as the Zapatistas have said, “A world in which many worlds fit.”
+Ali’s art, social justice work, and therapy practice are rooted in love, a vision for collective liberation, and a yearning for a world in which all people have the power and resources to reach their fullest human potential; as the Zapatistas have said, “A world in which many worlds fit.”

 2013: Introducing Make Music Madison

 In our first year in 2013, we took the opportunity to introduce our logo, developed through a partnership with KW2.